A Call for Possibility

 As a result of the Montana Artrepreneur Program (MAP) participating artists in the survey sample have:

-- Increased sales of their art outside of the state of Montana by 44% on average, from years prior to the program to years after participating in the program.
+- Reported, on average, that in years following program participation, 60% of artists increased sales of their art oustdie of the state of Montana.
+The average amount of out-of-state sales increased by 38% on average, from years prior to the program to years after participating in the program.

 ...proving that the program works.